alisoliman/realtime-api-workshop/00-websocket-basics/README.md

 ## Next Steps

-After completing this module, you'll be ready to work with the Azure OpenAI Realtime API, which uses similar WebSocket concepts for real-time AI interactions.
+After completing this module, you'll be ready to work with the Azure OpenAI Realtime API, which uses similar WebSocket concepts for real-time voice-enabled interactions.

+Move on to [Function Calling](../01-getting-started-function-calling/workshop.md) to learn about integrating OpenAI's Realtime API.